MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-basics.md

 #### Teams specific activity handlers

-The `TeamsActivityHandler` extends the list of handlers from the core Bot Framework handlers section to include the following:
+The `TeamsActivityHandler` extends the list of handlers from the core Bot Framework handlers section to include the following events:

 | Event | Handler | Description |
 | :-- | :-- | :-- |